guardian/education-centre-quiz/README.md

 The Education Centre will be using [Brackets](http://brackets.io/) to edit files, alternatively we recommend [Sublime Text](http://www.sublimetext.com/).

-Template for getting started is currently on this [commit](https://github.com/guardian/education-centre-quiz/tree/24770847eba73ab4693dfd62ca1e5979b0a5a446).
+Template for getting started is currently on master.
 An implementation of the code can be found on this [commit](https://github.com/guardian/education-centre-quiz/tree/bd48ab5394b249f59416521c4885731a4769a804)